Bill Jennings (guitarist): Career

 Recording as both a leader and a sideman, Jennings has been called "the architect of soul jazz" and has influenced on jazz, soul, R&B, and blues guitar.
 B.B.
-King often mentioned Jennings as one of biggest influences.
+King often mentioned Jennings as one of his biggest influences.
 Jennings recorded with such artists as Willis "Gator" Jackson, Brother Jack McDuff, Leo Parker, Bill Doggett, Louis Jordan, King Curtis, Louis Armstrong, and Ella Fitzgerald and unique in his ability to play in many styles, including swing, bop, jump blues, R&B, and pop.
 Jennings played on "Fever" by Little Willie John, which made the Billboard R&B chart in the US and peaked at number 24 on the Billboard Hot 100.

 A left-handed player, Jennings played guitar upside down, with the high strings at the top, which gave him a different approach to phrasing and bending the strings.
 Later in his career, he lost a finger on his fretting hand and began playing bass guitar.

 Death

 Jennings died at Veterans Hospital in Indianapolis on November 29, 1978.
 He was a United States Navy veteran and a member of the Church of God.

+In 2023, the Killer Blues Headstone Project placed a headstone for Bill Jennings at Crown Hill Cemetery in Indianapolis.